Articles in Featuring Felines are written by

 Rastus finds a soulmate

 Rastus was a jet-black, Bombay-cross cat (although one source described him as Burmese), born in Canada.
 Max Corkill, a panel-beater by trade and a keen car and bike restorer and bike customiser, had worked in the Vancouver, BC area of Canada for many years; he and Rastus met each other in 1989 at a swap meet.
 A young girl asked him to look after the kitten while she went to look at something, but she never returned.
 Corkill took him home, advertised in the local paper and on radio stations, but when there were no replies he decided to keep the cat.
 The two were soon to become inseparable.
-On finding Rastus one day a few weeks later asleep on one of the bikes in his workshop, he started up the machine to see whether the cat would take fright and jump off but he didn't.
+On finding Rastus one day a few weeks later asleep on one of the bikes in his workshop, he started it up to see whether the cat would take fright and jump off but he didn't.
 So Max took the bike, with cat, out for a slow ride around, and Rastus loved it, leaning forward with his forepaws on the handlebars and back paws on the petrol tank.

 The biking begins